What Is Uniswap and How Does It Work?

 Intermediate

-• Traders can exchange any Ethereum ERC-20 tokens on Uniswap without having to rely on intermediaries or centralized entities.
+• Traders can exchange thousands of different tokens on Uniswap without having to rely on intermediaries or centralized entities.

 Introduction

-Centralized exchanges (CEXs) have been the backbone of the cryptocurrency market for years due to their deep liquidity, faster transactions, fiat on-ramps and customer support.
-However, decentralized exchanges (DEXs) are gaining popularity as users are attracted by the lower trading fees, security, privacy and accessibility.
+Centralized exchanges (CEXs) have been the backbone of the cryptocurrency market for years due to their deep liquidity, faster transactions, fiat on-ramps, and customer support.
+However, decentralized exchanges (DEXs) are gaining popularity as users are attracted by their peer-to-peer trades and increased accessibility.

 What Is Uniswap?